-I am a Clinical Psychologist in private practice in Cincinnati, Ohio.
+I am a Clinical Psychologist in private practice in Columbus, Ohio.
 I have practiced psychotherapy for over 30 years, and have specialized in the creative process, relationships, mood and anxiety problems, trauma, and parenting.
 I have put empathy and connection at the heart of what I do, and have understood how feeling alone and/or misunderstood lies at the root of much of our pain.
 My approach is based on an experience of connection.
 Empathy heals, empathy strengthens.

 Whoever you are, whatever your struggle.